Trevor Story Preview, Player Props: Red Sox vs. Royals

-Trevor Story -- hitting .171 with a double, a home run, two walks and three RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Kansas City Royals, with Alec Marsh on the mound, on September 2 at 7:10 PM ET.
+On Sunday, Trevor Story (coming off going 1-for-5 with a double and two RBI) and the Boston Red Sox face the Kansas City Royals, whose starting pitcher will be Taylor Clarke.
+First pitch is at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Royals.
+He had a one-hit performance in his most recent game (1-for-5) against the Royals.

 Trevor Story Game Info & Props vs. the Royals